 Daily from 5:00 PM, the farmer goes to the barn: First, the cows are driven into the stable, then all animals (cows, calves, goats, rabbits) are fed with hay, and the small calves additionally receive fresh milk.
 All children are welcome to help feed the animals with hay or give milk to the calves.

-Or is tractor riding with the farmer on today’s schedule?
+Or is tractor driving with the farmer on the agenda today?

 Animal birth: Maybe you’ll even be lucky enough to witness an animal birth?
 Then you can immediately think of a name for the newborn…